dblock/code.dblock.org/_posts/2011/2011-03-27-a-rake-task-for-copying-mongodb-databases.markdown

   "assertionCode"=>10057, "errmsg"=>"db assertion failure", "ok"=>0.0}
 ```

-This is because copyDatabase requires admin privileges, which MongoHQ doesn’t give co-located users (answer from support in [this thread](http://support.mongohq.com/discussions/questions/199-copy_database-yields-unauthorized-dbadmin-lock-type1)).
-Too bad - we have to fallback to the silly _mongodump_ and _mongorestore_.
+This is because copyDatabase requires admin privileges, which MongoHQ doesn’t give co-located users.
+Too bad - we have to fall back to the silly _mongodump_ and _mongorestore_.
 This has two major disadvantages: it requires a local mongo installation and copies a ton of data over the network from MongoHQ, then back to MongoHQ.
 I hope that either MongoHQ exposes this API one day or there’s a non-admin way to do this with MongoDB [[SERVER-2846](http://jira.mongodb.org/browse/SERVER-2846)].

 #### Using Mongo Dump and Restore